fangchun007/SDC_Personal_Notes/README.md

   * measurements = [1, 2, 3, 4, 5, 7, 9, 11, 13, 15]
   * measurements = [1, 2, 3, 4, 5, 7, 9, 11, 13, 15, 17, 19, 21, 23, 25, 27, 29]

+You will find the accuracy heavily depend on the model you used.
+Here, in the code, the constant velocity (CV) model was used.

 ```
 # Write a function 'kalman_filter' that implements a multi-
 # dimensional Kalman Filter for the example given